Steps to Becoming a Registered Dietitian

 - Pass a national registration examination administered by the Commission on Dietetic Registration (CDR).

-The first two items can be accomplished by completing the Dietetics curriculum at Immaculata University, which combines the Academy of Nutrition and Dietetic's 2012 Eligibility Requirements and Accreditation Standards for Didactic Programs in Dietetics and Immaculata University’s liberal arts core requirements.
-These options are available at the traditional undergraduate level as well as through the College of LifeLong Learning for students seeking the RD credential with a bachelor’s degree in another major.
+You can accomplish the first two items by completing Immaculata's dietetics curriculum, which combines the Academy of Nutrition and Dietetics' 2012 eligibility requirements and accreditation standards for didactic programs in dietetics and Immaculata University’s liberal arts core requirements.
+These options are available at the traditional undergraduate level as well as through the College of LifeLong Learning for students seeking the R.D. credential with a bachelor’s degree in another major.

-Following completion of the bachelor's degree in Dietetics/DPD requirements, students must apply, be accepted into, and complete a post-baccalaureate Dietetic Internship.
-These programs require a minimum of 1,200 hours of supervised practice and help students gain practical experience in clinical dietetics, community nutrition, foodservice management and many other areas in the field of dietetics.
-The Dietetic Internship Program includes all of these areas in addition to an emphasis in cultural competence and diversity in dietetics practice.
+Following completion of the bachelor's degree in dietetics and DPD requirements, you must apply, be accepted into, and complete a post-baccalaureate dietetic internship.
+These programs require a minimum of 1,200 hours of supervised practice and will help you gain practical experience in clinical dietetics, community nutrition, foodservice management and many other areas in the field of dietetics.
+Immaculata's Dietetic Internship program includes all of these areas in addition to an emphasis on cultural competence and diversity in dietetics practice.
 There are also several other internship programs in the Philadelphia area as well as throughout the country.
-Click here for a list of all dietetic internship programs in the country.

-After the internship, students must take and pass the Registration Examination for Dietitians.
-They then may also be eligible to apply for an additional credential, such as licensure, in the state in which they practice.
-Acceptance into Dietetic Internship programs has become fiercely competitive, with national acceptance rates around 50% (2012).
-Acceptance into Dietetic Internships is based upon a number of factors, including:
+Acceptance into dietetic internship programs has become fiercely competitive, with national acceptance rates around 50% (2012).
+Acceptance into dietetic internships is based upon a number of factors, including: